DavidSA06/DavidSA06.github.io/index.md

 ## FCFM-BUAP

 I made my studies in applied physics in the FCFM-BUAP.
+I made a research summary in [Deepnote](https://deepnote.com/@david-silva-apango/Research-summary-0mDzbxatSmqOb-PeVQfuhQ) about my thesis work.
 In this section my activity within the university is broken down by grade.

 ### PhD